codenet/public-notes/col733-why-cloud.md

 Storage is a key abstraction for building stateful applications.
 We will spend majority of our time with storage.
 Distributed storage is hard to build because:

-* For high performance, we shard our data into multiple disks over multiple server
+* For high performance, we shard our data into multiple disks over multiple servers
 * Due to multiple servers, we get constant faults
 * For fault tolerance, we need to do replication
 * Replication can lead to inconsistent replicas